dawg/site/guide/user_guide.md

 <img-modal src="https://i.ibb.co/6wYKD5b/Status-Bar.png" alt="Marked Up Layout" no-shadow></img-modal>

+### Workspace Configuration
+`DAWG` saves configuration information that is related to your project (although not apart of the project) in your workspace configuration.
+For example, when the application is closes, the opened tabs are serialized the the file system so that when you open up a project the exact same tabs are opened.
+This all happens behind the scenes but it is important to understand that each project will have its own "workspace" configuration.

+### Global Configuration
+`DAWG` also stores "global" configuration information which, unlike "workspace" configuration, affects *all* projects.
+For example, the folders you have opened in your [File Explorer](#file-explorer) are synced across all projects.
+As stated above, this all happens behind the scenes :)

 ### Project Settings
 Project settings are located in two locations, the toolbar and from a popup located in the [Activity Bar](#layout).
 Click the settings icon in the [Activity Bar](#layout) to activate the popup.
-Currently, the only configurable settings are:

-- **BPM** - The [beats per minute](https://en.wikipedia.org/wiki/BPM_(Beats_per_Minute)) of the project.
-- **Name** - The project name.
-This is used for cloud backup.
-- **Backup** - Whether to push changes to the cloud.
-See the [cloud backup](#cloud-backup) section for more information.

-### Workspace Folders
-Adding folders to a workspace is an essential step during the setup process.
-This will enable you to import and use `WAV` files within the project.
-If you haven't added any folders yet, you will immediately see the `Open Folder` button when you open the project.
-Since you can add more than one folder to your workspace, navigate to `File` > `Add Folder to Workspace` to add more folders.
-These folders will be persisted across projects as they are common to a computer rather than a project.
+In the toolbar, you will be able to change the [BPM](https://en.wikipedia.org/wiki/BPM_(Beats_per_Minute)) and eventually the time signature.
+In the settings, you will find the full list of configurable parameters (e.g. the project name, whether to backup your project).
+This information can be stored in one of three location: the actual [Project File](#project-files), the [Global Configuration](#global-configuration) or the [Workspace Configuration](#workspace-configuration).

 ### Contexts
 When you press the play button, you could either play the contents of the [Playlist](#playlist) or the currently selected [Pattern](#patterns).
 The context, defined as either `Playlist` or `Pattern`, specifies which item you actually wish to play.
 To change this, use the two rectangles on the far right-hand side of the [Toolbar](#layout).
 If you find yourself switching contexts fairly often, make sure to use the [Keyboard Shortcut](#keyboard-shortcuts).

 ## Themes
 `DAWG` comes with several builtin themes.
 To change your theme, open up the [Command Palette](#command-palette) and select `Change Theme`.
 As you move with your arrow keys, the themes will preview within the DAW.
 At the moment, it is not possible to define custom themes.

+## History
+`DAWG` keeps a detailed history of all your actions which you can view by navigating to the `History` tab in the [Activity Bar](#activity-bar).
+From there, you can see your history and seek a particular point in time.
+Furthermore, you can use the common `CtrlOrCmd+Z` and `CtrlOrCmd+Shift+Z` to undo and redo respectively.

 ## Project Files
 `DAWG` saves the project file to the file system with a `.dg` extension.
 This enables us to correctly identify project files; however, they are really just `JSON` files in disguise.
 If you know what you're doing, feel free to open up and modify them in a text editor.
 Beware of modifying the file's contents though as it will not open correctly if not properly formatted.